Pride Month has just wrapped up. It’s the perfect time to remember that in the Wildling Community, we celebrate diversity every day – all year long.

 For those who aren’t familiar with this model yet, our Basic Collection features the ever-popular Tanuki Niji with its little rainbow flag: a great way to show your true colors.
 The idea behind this was conceived during Pride Month 2019 and comes from Community member Ulrike.
 There’s also an article covering the whole story behind the Rainbow Tanuki.

-Wildlings are unisex – with wholehearted conviction: Because feet are as diverse as our preferences, but neither one has anything to do with gender.
+Wildlings are gender neutral – with wholehearted conviction: Because feet are as diverse as our preferences, but neither one has anything to do with gender.
 The only thing that matters is being able to develop and flourish – that’s what toes and people have in common.

 Yet another important Wildling value: We speak up and we aren’t afraid to take a clear stance.
 On that note: